PeterNaydenov/morph/README.md

 Second - make sure that `emmet` works for your javascript files.
 For editor 'Video Studio Code', go to settings, write 'emmet' in search box.
 Find a section 'Emmet: Include Languages' and press 'Add item'.
 Set item 'javascript' and value 'html'.
 Save settings.
 Now you can write emmet snippets to speed up your markup writing.

-### A Component Snippet for VS Code
+### VS Code Snippet for Morph Components
-Here is the snippet that you can add to your VS Code snippets to make your morph components:
+To speed up the creation of Morph components in Visual Studio Code, you can use the following snippet.
+Add it to your VS Code snippets configuration:

 ```json
 "morph":{